burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C and C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command line for it.

-The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
-For example, in [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) the Assembler is a separate program.
-It's execution is carried independently from the C compiler.
-In other toolchains, e.g. Microsoft Visual C compiler, the translation to the final binary code is located inside their C compiler.
+The nuances of compiler/linker organization are out of the scope of the C++ language and can vary from vendor to vendor.
+For example, in [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program.
+Its execution is carried out independently from the C compiler.
+In other toolchains, e.g., Microsoft Visual C compiler, the translation to the final binary code is located inside their C compiler.

 The name of the linkage program typically in toolchains has a name such as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).